xdevplatform/tweet-search/README.md

     TWITTER_ACCESS_TOKEN = 'YOUR_TWITTER_ACCESS_TOKEN'
     TWITTER_ACCESS_TOKEN_SECRET = 'YOUR_TWITTER_ACCESS_TOKEN_SECRET'

-- To initialize your database, run the from the `ratings-everywhere` directory:
+- To initialize your database, run the from the `reviews-everywhere` directory:

   python manage.py syncdb

-- To start the server, run the following from the `ratings-everywhere` directory:
+- To start the server, run the following from the `reviews-everywhere` directory:

   fab start